 They prefer bright, indirect sunlight; however, many types of Dracaena can tolerate low light settings.

-These plants have moderate water demands and usually do well with a thorough, weekly watering.
+These plants have moderate water demands and usually do well with thorough, weekly watering.

 Check to be sure the soil is almost completely dry before watering.